NIH-CARD/ProtPipe/README.md

 We include a convenient wrapper script for running DIA-NN inside a pre-built singularity image to first estimate protein abundance from raw mass spec output.
 Protein abundance estimates (accepting estimates from both `DIA-NN` and `Spectronaut`) can  be processed in a preconfigured R environment, generating QC reports, and various analyses and visualizations.

+The ProtPipe web application (http://34.42.19.73:8501/) provides a user-friendly, interactive interface for performing differential expression analysis with a single click.
+It is dedicated to downstream analysis following database searches.

 # Quick-start